-The Uniformity Committee may establish work groups and request volunteers, including, if appropriate, members of the public who may participate as official members, to take on specific projects in an informal work group and report back to the committee.
-There As with the committee itself, there is generally no restriction on state membership or participation in the decisions made by such work groups, and these groups will strive to reach decisions by consensus of those present and participating.
-Work group meetings or calls take place at times and intervals determined by the participants but are still and are subject to the MTC's notice requirement and Public Participation Policy.
+The Uniformity Committee may establish work groups and request volunteers, including, if appropriate, members of the public who may participate as official members, to take on specific projects and report back to the committee.
+As with the committee itself, there is generally no restriction on state membership or participation in the decisions made by such work groups, and these groups will strive to reach decisions by consensus of those present and participating.
+Work group meetings or calls take place at times and intervals determined by the participants and are subject to the MTC's notice requirement and Public Participation Policy.